DonDebonair/ploy/README.md

 ploy deploy development.yml
 ```

 Ploy will only deploy new versions of services if the desired version is different from the
 currently deployed version.

+## Engines

+There are currently to supported deployment engines:

+- [AWS Lambda](https://aws.amazon.com/lambda/) (type: `lambda) - with the code packaged as a Docker
+  image.
+Version is the image tag.
+- [AWS ECS](https://aws.amazon.com/ecs/) (type: `ecs) - with the code packaged as a Docker image.
+  Version is the image tag.

 ## Contributing